 top of page

 The materiality of the paint – splashes, drips, paint flowing like water, air, fire and earth - echoes the chaotic nature of the subject matter.
 There is a tension between the evocative abstractions that create energy and the touches of detail underpinning representative structure, leaving the viewer the work of resolving the image.
-A key part of the process is fusing the conscious components with the gestural mark-making driven by fermenting subconscious emotions.

 bottom of page